section-engineering-education/engineering-education/content/articles/data-entry-support-with-html/index.md

 ### Deploying a script as a web app

-To convert Google scripts to web apps, Google App Script is used to perform this operation.
-The following procedures must be undertaken to convert a script into a web app.
+To convert Google scripts to web apps, **Google App Script** is used to perform this operation.
+The following procedures must be followed to convert a script into a web app.
 * Pick the file and manage versions by creating a new version and saving it.
 * Choose the Publish option, then deploy it as a web app from the drop-down menu.
 * Click on the file you previously saved beneath the Project version.